Rapyd raises $300M on $8.75B valuation as fintech-as-a-service continues to boom – TechCrunch

 “When we started in 2016 everyone thought we were crazy because the concept was too big and too wide,” he said.
 “Then, like mushrooms after the rain, everyone saw it.
 Everyone understands now that the future of fintech is fintech infrastructure.
 Like cloud computing.”

-Indeed, it’s taken a little while, but these days most acknowledge that the basics of these services are, yes, super hard to build, but essentially work the same for everyone, so they can be built once, and then packaged and turned into something you can tap by way of cloud services, and thus turned into commodities that you can spend your resources, time, and strategy to personalize.
+Indeed, it’s taken a little while, but these days most acknowledge that the basics of these services are, yes, super hard to build, but essentially work the same for everyone, so they can be built once, and then packaged and turned into something you can tap by way of cloud services, and thus turned into commodities that you can spend your resources, time and strategy to personalize.

 Meanwhile, the crown jewels are, in fact, your customers.
 And therefore, building transactional services that either complement what you already do as a business, or augment it in an interesting and useful enough way, is how you end up deepening your engagement with them, and commitment from them.